High-precision chemical abundances of Galactic building blocks. II. Revisiting the chemical distinctness of the Helmi streams: Introduction

 \section{Introduction}

-The Helmi streams \citep{Helmi1999a} provided some of the first evidence for the hierarchical formation of the Milky Way expected from the standard cosmology.
+The Helmi streams were discovered by \citet{Helmi1999a} as a kinematic substructure among halo stars, which is an expected signature of past galaxy accretion.
+They were thus one of the first pieces of evidence for the hierarchical formation of the Milky Way expected from the standard cosmology.
 The streams were discovered as an overdensity in the plane of angular momenta in a sample of $<100$ low-metallicity stars.
 Later studies also confirmed their existence \citep{Chiba2000a,Kepley2007a,Myeong2018d,Koppelman2018a}.
 Their progenitor was likely a dwarf galaxy with a stellar mass of $\sim 10^8\,\mathrm{M_{\odot}}$ and a mean metallicity of $[\mathrm{Fe/H}]\sim -1.5$ that was accreted to the Milky Way around $5-8\,\mathrm{Gyr}$ ago \citep{Kepley2007a,Koppelman2019b}.

-Despite the fact that the streams were discovered more than 20 years ago, their chemical properties have not received much attention until recently. \citet{Roederer2010a} studied chemical abundances of 12 stars in the stream, concluding that the stars have similar abundance ratios as the rest of halo stars.
-In recent years, \citet{Limberg2021a}, \citet{Gull2021a}, \citet{Aguado2021b}, and \citet{Nissen2021a} conducted chemical analysis for the Helmi streams' members.
-While \citet{Gull2021a} reached the same conclusion as \citet{Roederer2010a}, some of these studies have hinted possible chemical peculiarities of the streams.
-For example, the Sr abundance seems to be much lower than typical of halo stars at $[\mathrm{Fe/H}]\lesssim -2$ \citep{Aguado2021b}; two stars in a binary system in the Helmi streams, namely G112-43 and G112-44, have enhanced ratios of [{Mn}/{Fe}], [{Ni}/{Fe}], [{Cu}/{Fe}], and [{Zn}/{Fe}] compared to other accreted stars in the Milky Way \citep{Nissen2021a}; and the [$\alpha$/{Fe}] ratio seems to be decreasing at $[\mathrm{Fe/H}]\gtrsim -2$ \citep{Limberg2021a,Aguado2021b}.
+Even though the streams were discovered more than 20 years ago, their chemical properties have not received much attention until recently. \citet{Roederer2010a} studied the chemical abundances of 12 stars in the stream, concluding that the stars have similar abundance ratios as the rest of the halo stars.
+In recent years, \citet{Limberg2021a}, \citet{Gull2021a}, \citet{Aguado2021b}, and \citet{Nissen2021a} conducted chemical analysis for the Helmi stream members.
+While \citet{Gull2021a} reach the same conclusion as \citet{Roederer2010a}, the other studies hint at possible chemical peculiarities of the streams.
+For example, the Sr abundance seems to be much lower than typical for halo stars at $[\mathrm{Fe/H}]\lesssim -2$ \citep{Aguado2021b}; two stars in a binary system in the Helmi streams, namely G112-43 and G112-44, have enhanced ratios of [{Mn}/{Fe}], [{Ni}/{Fe}], [{Cu}/{Fe}], and [{Zn}/{Fe}] compared to other accreted stars in the Milky Way \citep{Nissen2021a}; and the [$\alpha$/{Fe}] ratio seems to be decreasing at $[\mathrm{Fe/H}]\gtrsim -2$ \citep{Limberg2021a,Aguado2021b}.